SkypLabs/packagecore/README.md

 NOTICE:
 -------
 Starting with version `0.10.0` you will need to specify a docker container image for `archlinux` in your configuration file.
+See the [Configuration](#configuration) example for how to do this.

 Requirements